cngshow/prisme/README.md

 ```

-You will have a war file named ets_prisme.war.
+You will have a war file named rails_prisme.war.
 Deploy it to GlassFish!!

 http://localhost:4848/common/index.jsf